 The program's main goal is to instill a passion for the game of soccer in young children.
 This passion is vital to keeping players participating in the game throughout their life.
 It is our shared passion for the game that impels us to help young players experience the joys of the game in a healthy and positive youth soccer experience.

 Our program for elementary schoolers has evolved with the game over the years and continues to be dynamic and fluid as we seek to always keep pace with the growth of soccer in the United States.
 We are dedicated to providing a contemporary and age appropriate program inclusive of the most current child development, athletic and soccer specific knowledge available to us.
-We hope you will take a moment to review our Development Model to learn more about the objectives and methods of this program.
+We hope you will take a moment to review the Player Development Initiatives to learn more about the development philosophy and playing standards set forth by US Soccer for the 4v4 playing format used in this program.

 Dates are subject to change based on field availability

-Development players are separated by school grade and randomly placed in coed groups that meet on Saturdays for training sessions led by volunteer coaches.
+Development players are grouped by single grade and randomly placed in coed groups led by volunteer coaches.
+These groups meet by grade to train together on Saturdays.

 |Training Groups||Training Sessions|